nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 When a player is quickly turning or stops walking, there is a slowing down period.
 During such period, the total_cm_walked follows the pattern: unchanged for 3 ticks, increased for 1 tick.

 The way I solved it is rather simple.
 I check the helper once every 3 ticks instead of every tick.
 Although I cannot eliminate such behavior, I minimized its negative effect.
-Therefore the logic becomes:
+Therefore for those bools, the logic becomes:

 	Loop per tick:
 	    # Game updates helper #
 	    timer switches among 1, 2, 3

 	    if ( timer == 1 )
+	        if ( begin = 1 )
+	            begin = 0
+	        if ( end = 1 )
+	            end = 0

+	    if ( helper > 0 && bool = 0 )
+	    	begin = 1
+	    if ( helper = 0 && bool = 1 )
+	    	end = 1

  	    if ( helper > 0 )
  	        bool = 1
 	        helper = 0
 	    else
 	        bool = 0

 Ok.
 I swear I'll finish this before 2021/May/30 (if not I'll update this date)